hrishikesh-st/EdgeDetection-ConvNetBackbones/README.md

-# Probabilistic Boundary Detection and Improving Convolutional Backbones
+# Probabilistic Boundary Detection and Improving Convolutional Networks

 ### *RBE549: Deep Learning - [Worcester Polytechnic Institute](https://www.wpi.edu/), Spring 2024*

 ## Project Guidelines:
 The project is divided into two phases.
 The first phase is to implement a probabilistic boundary detection algorithm.
-The second phase is to improve the performance of the convolutional backbones using different techniques.
+The second phase is to implement and improve the performance of the convolutional backbones using different techniques.
 Details of the project can be found [here](https://rbe549.github.io/spring2024/hw/hw0/).

 ## Phase 1: Shake My boundary

 ### Overview:
-Phase 1 of the Alohomora project involves the creation of various filter banks and their application to images for texture, brightness, and color analysis.
+Phase 1 of the project involves the creation of various filter banks and their application to images for texture, brightness, and color analysis.
 The primary goal is to generate different maps and gradients that will be used to create a probabilistic boundary detection algorithm.

 #### Steps to run the code: